cpressey/Nested-Modal-Transducers/README.md

 Synthesized inputs are desirable because they allow the machine to deal with the world outside it at an appropriate level of abstraction.
-While I'm sure it's possible to make UML state machines that synthesize inputs and respond to synthesized inputs, I'm also not aware of any UML features that are provided for that particular purpose.
+While I'm sure it's possible to define UML state machines that synthesize inputs and respond to synthesized inputs, I'm also not aware of any UML features that are provided for that particular purpose.